hisoka999/wirthx/README.md

 # wirthx
-wirthx is an experimental pascal interpreter and maybe one day compiler.
+Wirthx is an experimental pascal interpreter and maybe one day compiler.
+The language is named after Nicolaus Wirth the creator of pascal.

 # Usage